JCataclisma/JC_ScrapMap/README.md

 - Refuses activation while Scrap Mechanic is running.
 - Saves the original script and its SHA-256 hash in `.road-helper`.
-- Adds one marked hook and installs one mapper-owned user mod.
+- Adds one marked hook and one temporary exporter beside the built-in Survival terrain scripts; it does not depend on local-mod registration.
 - Scans generated roads once when the selected world loads.
 - Stores the seed-specific result under `imports`.
 - Waits for Scrap Mechanic to close before restoring the script.
-- Verifies exact restoration by SHA-256 and removes the temporary mod.
+- Verifies exact restoration by SHA-256 and removes the temporary exporter and its owned output directory.
 - Refuses to overwrite a script that changed unexpectedly.

 If Scrap Mechanic exits or crashes before capture, the generation window detects that the game process stopped and immediately attempts verified automatic cleanup.
+Its diagnostic records process timing, the last exporter stage, invalid export details, recent privacy-filtered game-log lines, and matching Windows crash events.
+Each event is appended and flushed to its unique run file immediately; earlier run files are never overwritten.
+Exporter errors are contained and reported instead of being allowed to interrupt terrain generation.
 If Windows, Steam, or the computer terminates the helper window itself, choose **Disable/repair road helper** before launching the game again.

 ### Persistence